sanger-tol/genomeassembly/README.md

 We thank the following people for their extensive assistance in the development of this pipeline:

-@priyanka-surana for nextflow implementation of HiC mapping pipeline, extensive guidance, code review, and brilliant suggestions.
+@priyanka-surana for the code review, brilliant coding suggestions, and help with pushing this pipeline forward through development.

-@mcshane and @c-zhou for designing and implementing original pipelines for purging (@mcshane), polishing (@mcshane) and scaffolding (@c-zhou)
+@mcshane and @c-zhou for designing and implementing original pipelines for purging (@mcshane), polishing (@mcshane) and scaffolding (@c-zhou).

-@mahesh-panchal for nextflow implementation of the purging pipeline, code review and the valuable suggestions for the input subworkflow
+@muffato for help with nf-core code and troubleshooting, code review and valuable suggestions at the different stages of pipeline development.

-@muffato for code review and suggestions about versioning
+@mahesh-panchal for nextflow implementation of the purging pipeline, code review and valuable suggestions to the nf-core modules implementation.

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->